Club Calendar 2022-2023

 • Send your image file by email to pccupload@gmail.com (every entry receives a confirmation within 72 hrs).

-In-person meeting to discuss prints in an open, supportive way.
-Prints will not judged or scored.
-All members are encouraged to bring one print to the meeting.
+We'll meet to discuss black and white prints in an open, supportive way.
+Images are not judged or scored.
+All members are encouraged to bring in one B&W print.

 May

-The Portland Camera Club doesn't hold meetings in June, July or August.
+The club doesn't hold meetings in June, July or August.
 See you in September!